 RECORD KEEPING: a central resource of signed off/approved documents, eg for redevelopment, is needed.
 We have Google drive but need something more dynamic.

-ACTION: Carole/Jon ask Rob at NetZone for a recommendation on the best way to do that.
+ACTION: Carole/Jon ask Rob at NetZen for a recommendation on the best way to do that.

 ACTION: review club structure – Jon, Carole & Jane – on-going